raditya1117/HoneyBadger/fastapi-testing/article.md

     allow_headers = ["*"] # List of HTTP request headers supported for cross origin requests.
 Defaults to []. ["*"] allows all the headers.
 )
 ```
 To learn more about CORS error handling, you can go through the [FastAPI CORS tutorial](https://fastapi.tiangolo.com/tutorial/cors/).

+I hope you enjoyed reading this article.
+Stay tuned for more informative articles.

+Happy learning!